chrisjackson-pellicle/PAV/README.md

 ## Features

 - **Automated annotation**: Uses Chloë for plastid genome annotation
-- **Genome linearization**: Automatically linearises genomes upstream of a specified gene (defaults to `psbA`) unless genome is specified as 'linear' or the gene is not found
+- **Genome linearisation**: Automatically linearises genomes upstream of a specified gene (defaults to `psbA`) unless genome is specified as 'linear' or the gene is not found
 - **Quality assessment**: Validates gene lengths, identifies internal stop codons, and checks for canonical start and stop codons
 - **Reference-based validation**: Compares annotations against reference genomes from multiple sources (order-specific, default, or custom)
 - **Alignment generation**: Creates nucleotide alignments with reference sequences for CDS, rRNA, and tRNA genes